seanpaulwaters/CodeCraft/Predicting_Video_Engagement/README.md

 -   Distribution of target variable.
 -   Correlation between features.
--   Feature importance and selection. ... (other EDA highlights as detailed in the notebook)
+-   other EDA highlights as detailed in the notebook

 ## Modeling and Results